Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Preliminaries

 The transit depth, then, gives the radius-ratio of the planet to the star, while if two planets transit and show TTVs, their TTVs give an estimate of the mass ratio of the perturbing planet to the star.
-Thus, two transiting, interacting planets yield an estimate of the density ratio of the planets to the star, and consequently we can obtain the density of the planets.
+Thus, two transiting, interacting planets yield an estimate of the density ratio of the planets to the star, and consequently one obtains the density of the planets.
 Note that this is true even if the absolute mass and radius of the star are poorly constrained.
 A caveat to this technique is that there is an eccentricity dependence that is present in the stellar density estimate.
 However, multi-transiting planet systems typically require low eccentricities to be stable, and in some cases the eccentricities can be constrained sufficiently from TTV analysis, from analyzing multiple planets \citep{2014MNRAS.440.2164K}, or from statistical analysis of an ensemble of planets \citep{Hadden2017}.
 So this caveat ends up not impacting the stellar density estimate significantly (the mass-eccentricity degeneracy, however, reduces precision on planet-star mass ratios, and hence inflates the planet density uncertainty).
 Another way to obtain an estimate of stellar density is from asteroseismology: in fact, the time-dependence of asteroseismic measurements is what enables density to be constrained in that case as well \citep{1986ApJ...306L..37U}.
+More recently the Gaia spacecraft has measured accurate parallaxes, which can yield stellar parameters when combined with photometric and spectroscopic data \citep{Berger2018,Fulton2018}, including density.